afaji/afaji.github.io/_pages/research.md

-**Multimodal-Multicultural Models** In an ongoing project with the SEACrowd community, we are building [SeaVL](https://seacrowd.org/projects/2025-seavl-phase-2), a multimodal language model for Southeast Asian people.
+**Multimodal-Multicultural Models** In an ongoing project with the SEACrowd community, we are building [SeaVL](https://seacrowd.org/projects/2025-seavl-phase-2), a multimodal language model for Southeast Asian communities.
 We started with the data set {% cite cahyawijaya-etal-2025-crowdsource %} and now work on the model.
 Another ongoing project focuses on building multilingual, multimodal reward models.